Project Accessory

-Project Accessory, is an American reality television series, a spin-off of the series Project Runway.
+Project Accessory is an American reality television series, a spin-off of the series Project Runway.
 It began airing on Lifetime on October 28, 2011.
-On the show, contestants were given challenges in which they must create various fashion accessories (ranging from jewelry and headpieces to handbags and shoes) with restrictions for materials, subject matter, and time.
+On the show, 12 contestants were given challenges in which they must create various fashion accessories (ranging from jewelry and headpieces to handbags and shoes) with restrictions for materials, subject matter, and time.
 One or more contestants were eliminated each episode after appearing before a judging panel.
+Brian Burkhardt won the show and the $100,000 prize.